 8. Jellas BS02 Belt and Bench Sanders

 Another 2-in-1 tool is the Jellas BS02.
 It is, by default, a regular hand belt sander.
-But if you turn it upside down, then it becomes a bench sander.
-You just need to fix it with the two provided clamps to the table or workbench.
-A powerful 7.0 Amp motor speeds up the belt fast enough for treating any kind of surface, from soft- to hardwood and even painted surfaces.
+But if you turn it upside down, it becomes a bench sander.
+You must fix it with the two provided clamps to the table or workbench.
+A powerful 7.0 Amp motor speeds up the belt fast enough to treat any surface, from soft- to hardwood and even painted surfaces.
 You also have dials to regulate the speed according to your specific requirements.

-To ensure you can start right away, the set contains the belt sander as well as two grits in different densities, from 40 to 180.
+To ensure you can start immediately, the set contains the belt sander and two grits in different densities, from 40 to 180.
 The sanding belts are made from aluminum oxide.
-You can attach a dust bag as well if needed, but you can also connect a vacuum cleaner hose.
-Installing the machine is very easy; you just need to attach the belt, making sure that the arrows on the machine and belt are pointing in the same direction.
+You can attach a dust bag if needed, but you can also connect a vacuum cleaner hose.
+Installing the machine is very easy; you need to attach the belt, making sure that the arrows on the machine and belt are pointing in the same direction.

 - Solid built with durable material